edp5/kompagnon/README.md

 cd ../web
 copy sample.env .env   # if using CMD
 # or: Copy-Item sample.env .env   # if using PowerShell
+cd ../admin
+copy sample.env .env   # if using CMD
+# or: Copy-Item sample.env .env   # if using PowerShell
 ```

 ## Launch